On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness

-We say that cardinal allocation mechanism $f$ is a \emph{serial-quota mechanism} if there exists a quota-ordering pair $\qp\in\Qnm$ s.t. $f$ is a $\qp$-serial-quota mechanism.
-Similarly, we say $f$ is a \emph{serial-quota mechanism on $\widehat{\VV}$} if there exists a quota-ordering pair $\qp\in\Qnm$ s.t. $f$ is a $\qp$-serial-quota mechanism on $\widehat{\VV}$.

-{The following lemma shows that {when valuations are strict, the output of a} truthful and non-bossy cardinal allocation mechanism depends {only} on the induced preferences.} \begin{lemma} Let $f$ be a truthful and non-bossy cardinal allocation mechanism of a set of goods $\MM$ among a set $\NN$ of $n$ agents with valuations from class $\VV$ of strict valuation functions.
-Then for every pair $\vecv,\vecu\in \VV^n$ of valuation vectors s.t. $\preq_{v_i}=\preq_{u_i}$ it holds that $f(\vecv)=f(\vecu)$.
+{ For the sake of formality, in \cref{appendix:cardinal-allocations} we re-define all the relevant definitions from ordinal preferences to cardinal valuations. } {The following lemma shows that {when valuations are strict, the output of a} truthful and non-bossy cardinal allocation mechanism depends {only} on the induced preferences.} The proof can be found in \cref{appendix:subsec:implications-val}. \begin{restatable}{lemma}{setOrderingEquivalence} For valuation class $\VV$ of strict valuation functions, let $f:\VV^n\rightarrow\ALLOCsM$ be a truthful and non-bossy allocation mechanism.
+Then for every pair $\vecv,\vecu\in \VV^n$ of valuation vectors s.t. $\preq_{v_i}=\preq_{u_i}$ {for every agent $i\in\NN$,} it holds that $f(\vecv)=f(\vecu)$.